Maya (treasurer)

 Maya was an important figure during the reign of Pharaohs Tutankhamun, Ay and Horemheb of the Eighteenth Dynasty of Ancient Egypt.
-Maya's titles include: fan bearer on the King's right hand, overseer of the treasury, chief of the works in the necropolis, and leader of the festival of Amun in Karnak.
+Maya's titles include: Fan-bearer on the Right Side of the King, Overseer of the treasuries, chief of the works in the necropolis, and leader of the festival of Amun in Karnak.

 Biography

 Maya was the son of a magistrate named Iuy and his wife Weret.
 He had a half-brother named Nahuher who is shown officiating in his tomb in Saqqara.
 Maya was married to a woman named Meryt, and they had two daughters named Mayamenti and Tjauenmaya.

 The early years of Maya's life and career are not well known.
 It is possible that Maya started his career during the reign of Amenhotep III.
 He may be the same person as a royal scribe named Maya who is attested in Malkata in year 34.
 He may also be the same person as a courtier named May known from a tomb in Amarna during the reign of Akhenaten.
 The May from Amarna shares some of the titles with Maya, but he was not a treasurer.

 Maya is well known from the reign of Tutankhamen however.
 As the Overseer of the treasuries, he was also an important official and was noted for restoring the burials of several earlier Pharaohs in the Royal Necropolis in the years following the deaths of Tutankhamun and Ay.
 It is possible that he personally left a hand written text in the tomb of Thutmose IV stating that he had been charged with the restoration of the burial of the king.
 Maya would have reported to the vizier of Lower Egypt, who was based in Memphis.

 Maya collected taxes and performed other services for these pharaohs, including supervising the preparation of their tombs.

-Maya contributed an Ushabti to the funerary furnishings for King Tutankhamen.
+Maya contributed an Ushabti to the funerary furnishings for King Tutankhamun.
 He also presented the king with a figure of the King in the guise of the god Osiris.
 Both items were inscribed and recorded that Maya was the donor of the statues.
+Meryt, Maya's wife, is known to have died before her husband since her funeral was performed by Nahuher, Maya's half-brother.

-Maya is known to have lived until at least year 8 of Horemheb when an inscription mentions he was charged with tax collection for the entire country and organizing offerings for the gods.
+Maya is known to have lived until at least Year 8 of Horemheb when an inscription mentions he was charged with tax collection for the entire country and organizing offerings for the gods.
 He is also depicted in TT50, the tomb of a divine father of Amun named Neferhotep.
 Maya is depicted between King Horemheb and the viziers showing his close relation to the king.
+Maya is believed to have died in Year 9 of Horemheb.